 Basic net loss per share attributable to common stockholders is calculated by dividing the net loss attributable to common stockholders by the weighted-average number of shares of common stock outstanding for the period, without consideration of potentially dilutive securities.
-Diluted net loss per share attributable to common stockholders is the same as basic net loss per share attributable to common stockholders since the effect of potentially dilutive securities is anti-dilutive given the net loss of the Company.
-For purposes of this calculation, convertible preferred stock, stock options, and warrants are considered to be common stock equivalents but are not included in the calculations of diluted net loss per share for the periods presented as their effect would be antidilutive.
+Diluted net loss per share attributable to common stockholders is the same as basic net loss per share attributable to common stockholders is anti-dilutive given the net loss of the Company.
+For purposes of this calculation, stock options, warrants, and unvested restricted stock units, are considered to be common stock equivalents but are not included in the calculations of diluted net loss per share for the periods presented as their effect would be antidilutive.

 The following securities are excluded from the calculation of weighted-average dilutive common shares because their inclusion would have been anti-dilutive.
-Historical share figures have been retroactively restated based on the exchange ratio of 1.1819.